Best mmWave Presence Sensors 2026 (Beats Motion Sensors)

 Get the meross Matter Human Presence Sensor if you want a Matter-native combo sensor (mmWave + PIR + ambient light) with local control on HomeKit, Alexa, and Google Home for a single-zone bedroom.

-Get the Sonoff SNZB-06P Zigbee Human Presence Sensor if you want the cheapest defensible Home Assistant Zigbee presence sensor and your room is under 4m, accepting 5.8GHz radar trade-offs.
+Get the SONOFF SNZB-06P Zigbee Human Presence Sensor (5.8GHz) if you want the cheapest defensible Home Assistant Zigbee presence sensor and your room is under 4m, accepting 5.8GHz radar trade-offs.

 The right call for most homes is the Aqara Presence Sensor FP2 at $57.99 — only sensor here with HomeKit, Matter, multi-zone, and fall detection.
 For Home Assistant DIY budgets, the Linptech Human Presence Sensor ES1 at $33.99 covers true mmWave for a bedroom.
-Skip mmWave entirely for outdoor installs, garages with heavy airflow, or any room where ceiling fans run above 200 RPM near the mounting point — radar treats fan-blade movement as motion.
+Skip mmWave entirely for outdoor installs, garages with heavy airflow, or any room where ceiling fans run at high speed near the mounting point — radar treats fan-blade movement as motion.

 Sources & Methodology